 Once you have decided that you want to collect and store your baby’s stem cells, the cord blood bank needs to be notified ideally four to six weeks before your due date (or earlier) so that you can register and arrangements can be put in place.

-All mums-to-be who wish to store umbilical cord blood must be screened and tested for any evidence of infection.
-This means answering a series of health and lifestyle questions, designed to determine which tests are needed.
-A sample of your blood is then taken after the birth.
-Usually this is done at an appropriate time on the same day as the birth, but if that is not possible then the sample must be taken for testing within seven days of delivery.
+It is a regulatory requirement that all mums-to-be who wish to store umbilical cord blood and/or cord tissue must be screened and tested for any evidence of certain infections.
+This involves answering a series of health and lifestyle questions.
+A sample of your blood is then taken shortly after birth.
+Usually, this is done at an appropriate time on the same day as the birth, but if that is not possible then the sample must be taken for testing within seven days of delivery.